hmf/javaFXClientMill/README.md

 > ./mill -i clean

-After cleaning, all caches are also cleared, so when we execute the application, the `forkArgs` method is override to construct the command line arguments that include the libraries and modules.
+After cleaning, all caches are also cleared, so when we execute the application, the `forkArgs` method, which is overridden to construct the command line arguments that include the libraries and modules, is also executed.
 This methods will list all of the managed class paths that are used to identify the module names.
 It also lists which module libraries are detected and the corresponding module names.
 Note that the JavaFX/OpenFX library consists of several JARs and contains multiple modules.
-The `forkArgs` method can ne overridden.
-In several examples we do this to change the command line and print the full command line arguments that are used.
-The following executes a simple example that shows a simple line chart.
+The `forkArgs` method of your module class that extends the `OpenJFX` can be overridden according to your requirements.
+In several examples we do this to change and print the full command line arguments that are used.
+The following executes an example that shows a simple line chart.

 > `./mill -i hanSoloCharts.runMain hansolo.charts.LineChartTest`

 ## Samples

 ### Java Examples

 The [HelloWorldJava/src/helloworld/HelloWorld.java](HelloWorldJava/src/helloworld/HelloWorld.java) shows how to start a OpenFX Java application using the [Mill HelloWorldJava module](build.sc#L355).
 Here is a list of possible commands: